• Skip to primary navigation

 Pressure Canning Potatoes

-During summer with summer cabbage and fresh veggies.
-Here I used canned potatoes.Β
+During summertime, with stewed cabbage and fresh veggies.
+In the picture above, I used canned potatoes.Β

 Pan Fried Potatoes Recipe

-In winter bratkartoffeln make a yummy dish with canned beans, carrots, and beats or any other vegetable you like.Β
+In winter, bratkartoffeln make a yummy dish with canned beans, carrots, and beets, or any other vegetable you like.Β

 Pan Fried Potatoes Recipe